augmentedstartups/yolov3workflow/2_YoloV3_Execute/README.md

      C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v9.0\include

      C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v9.0\lib\x64

+  * Ensure that you have the latest nvidia graphics drivers install on your PC.
+You can do this from the nvidia website.

 ## Step 2 - PyTorch Yolo v3
 Change directory to a workplace where you want to download the repo